ualib/agda-algebras/README.md

 --------------------------------------

-## Contributing to this repo
+## Contributing to this repository

 If you wish to contribute to this repository, the best way is to use the standard [fork-clone-pull-request](https://gist.github.com/Chaser324/ce0505fbed06b947d962) workflow.
 This is described nicely on [this page](https://gist.github.com/Chaser324/ce0505fbed06b947d962), but below we list the five simple steps required.

-(Note that a "pull request" is called a "merge request" on the gitlab website and in gitlab documentation.)
+(A "pull request" is also known as a "merge request" on gitlab and its documentation.)

-The following assumes you already have a [gitlab](https://gitlab.com/) account.
+The following assumes you already have a [gitlab](https://gitlab.com/) or [github](https://github.com) account.
+If you don't, sign up for one.
+It's free.
+The instructions below are for gitlab, but they should work for github as well.

 1. [Fork](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html#creating-a-fork) the ualib.gitlab.io repository.
 This makes a complete copy of the repository in your own gitlab account that you now control, so, for example, you can commit and push changes to the source code in your forked copy of the repo.